ralch/blog.ralch.com/content/tutorial/golang-tools-comprehension.md

 making logical conclusion about what it does.

 `Go` programmers are no exception.
 Thanks to [gofmt](http://blog.ralch.com/tutorial/golang-tools-refactoring/) they should not worry about source code formatting.
-Indeed, the machines are better suited to analyse source code and accomplish comprehension tasks than us.
+The machines are better suited to analyse source code and accomplish comprehension tasks than us.

-In this article we will explore a couple of `Go` comprehension tools that are responsible for locating definitions, ascertaining types of expressions, deducing implementation relation, computing method sets, finding callers/callees, jumping through channels, understanding aliasing.
+In this article we will explore several of `Go` comprehension tools that are responsible for locating definitions, ascertaining types of expressions, deducing implementation relation, computing method sets, finding callers/callees, jumping through channels, understanding aliasing.